DAY 1: Coffee, Airplanes, Hiking, and a Relaxing Dinner

 When you’re ready to sit for a spell, head to nearby Upjohn Park and let the kids enjoy the accessible playground.
 Summertime?
 If so, make sure to pack that swimsuit and enjoy the Kik Pool.

 Iconic Kalamazoo’s Bell’s Brewery is so important to Kalamazoo that Oberon beer is celebrated in style every March.

 Bell’s Eccentric Cafe is also a hopping place for dinner.
 They have 20+ beers on tap for adults, and local, sustainable food, including a wide variety for vegetarians and other special dietary needs.

 Tip from a local: If the weather is favorable, Bell’s has an outside beer garden and patio, perfect for kids who need to stretch their legs.

 Two Days is Enough to Bring You Back

-We know that once you’ve tasted Kalamazoo, you’ll be back for more.
-And we’ll be here waiting.
+We’re pretty sure that once you’ve visited Kalamazoo, you’ll be back for more.

 Do you have another must-see thing to do for visitors to Kalamazoo?
 Please share them in the comments below.